-The program comprises a combination of units aimed at facilitating behavioural change through the application of specific business improvement techniques, tailored to suit the organisation’s business needs.
-The candidate assessments are mapped back to the training package and the resultant qualification for successful candidates is a Diploma of Competitive Systems and Practices MSS50316.
+The program comprises a combination of units aimed at facilitating behavioural change through the application of specific business improvement techniques, tailored to suit the organisations’ business needs.
+The candidate assessments are mapped back to the training package and the resultant qualification for successful candidates is a MSS50316 Diploma of Competitive Systems and Practices.

 This training program delivers the following outcomes for participants and the organisation:

-The Diploma of Competitive Systems and Practices course is designed to provide students with the skills and a working knowledge of Lean Six Sigma, combined with the competencies required to lead organisations in the deployment of a Lean Six Sigma strategy.
+The Diploma of Competitive Systems and Practices course is designed to provide students with the skills and a working knowledge of Lean Six Sigma, combined with the competencies required to lead organisations in the deployment of Lean Six Sigma.
 The course is suitable for:

 Efficiency Works utilises experienced and qualified trainers for all training courses.
 All trainers hold a Certificate IV in Training & Assessment (TAE40116), a qualification that reflects the roles of trainers in the vocational educational and training (VET) sector, and a requirement of the Australian Quality Training Framework for a structured VET program.

-Efficiency Works’ process is heavily centred on business improvement and actually applying the theory to improve the organisation.
-Rather than using theoretical case studies and scenarios, we work ‘live’ in your organisation providing students with real experience in Competitive Systems and Practices, and demonstrated competence through the delivery of organisational improvements.
+Efficiency Works’ process is heavily centered on business improvement and applying the theory to improve the organisation.
+Rather than using theoretical case studies and scenarios, we work ‘live’ in your organisation providing students with real experience in Competitive Systems and Practices and demonstrated competence through the delivery of organisational improvements.

 Our approach is inherently consultative providing significant interaction between the process we use to liaise with students, the Business Improvement team and Management, all of whom are stakeholders in the training program.